wso2/samples-apim/kubernetes-demo/README.md

 *1. WSO2 API Manager deployment pattern 1 in gcloud Kubernetes Engine and automating a sample backend service.*

-*2.Pod auto-scaling in Kubernetes*
+*2.Zero downtime Rolling updates on WSO2 API Manager*

-*3.Rolling updates on API Manager*
+*3.Autoscaling WSO2 API Manager based on the production load*

 *This is the simplest deployment pattern consists of a scalable deployment of WSO2 API Manager with WSO2 API Manager Analytics support.*

 ![WSO2 API Manager deployment with WSO2 API Manager Analytics support](k8sdemo.jpg)

-  ## 1. Deploying API Manager In Kubernetes in gcloud
+  ## 1. Deploying API Manager In Kubernetes
 **Overview**

 This development would require main steps ,